 Quality assurance testing is the process of evaluating a system or its components to check whether it meets specified requirements or not.
-To put it simply, QA testing is the execution of a sequence of actions to identify gaps, errors, and bugs that conflict with the requirements.
+To put it simply, software QA is the execution of a sequence of actions to identify gaps, errors, and bugs that conflict with the requirements.

 In this article, we outline the quality assurance process, overview QA procedures, and discover what does a quality assurance manager do.